 4. Chastity is saying YES to the “it is very good” kind of sex.

 The Catholic Church says sex is SO great and SO good that when you take it out of marriage you cheapen it.
-You reduce it, and it’s no longer something great.
+You reduce it, and it is no longer something great.
 God told Adam and Eve to be fruitful and multiply; then He looked at His creation and said “It is very good.”
 Adam and Eve were the first married couple.
-The “it is very good” kind of sex happens within marriage, where there is a life-long commitment and a total giving and receiving of each other.
-Having “meaningless” sex with different people now—even if you love them—is going to make it difficult once you’re married to express your TOTAL and UNCONDITIONAL love through this same act that once meant something less to you.
+The real meaning of sex happens can only be found within marriage, where there is a life-long commitment and a total giving and receiving of each other.
+Having “meaningless” sex with different people now—even even if you love them—is going to make it difficult once you’re married to express your TOTAL and UNCONDITIONAL love through the same act that once meant something less to you.
 The question is: What do you want?

 5. Chastity is saying YES to your future spouse.

-Whether you are called to marriage, the priesthood, or religious life, by living chastity, you are preparing yourself for your future vocation by loving even when it’s not easy or doesn’t feel good.
-You are being faithful to your spouse (whether a man or woman, the Church, or Christ Himself) now.
+Whether you are called to marriage, the priesthood, or religious life, by living chastity, you are preparing yourself for your future vocation by loving even when it is not easy or does not feel good.
+You are being faithful to your spouse now.
 Can you imagine a more powerful and beautiful gift to present to God and your spouse on your wedding day?
 How awesome it would be to look him or her in the eyes and say, “I have prepared myself for you!”
-There is no way you will regret giving this gift to God and your future spouse!
-If you have made mistakes in the past, go to confession and open yourself to the HEALING power of God and His MERCY, and begin living chastity from this very moment.
+There is no way you will have any regrets giving this gift to God and your future spouse!
+If you have made mistakes in the past, go to confession and open yourself to the HEALING power of God and His MERCY, and begin living chastity and preparing yourself from this very moment.

 6. Chastity is saying YES to a great future.

 Popular opinion would have you believe that your life will be perfect after you begin having sex, but the stats show just the opposite.
-Chaste teens avoid unintended pregnancy and STDs (many of which are incurable and cause infertility).
-They are also less likely to be depressed and commit suicide,3 have a marriage that ends in divorce, experience poverty, have an abortion,4 and use contraception.
-Oral contraceptives (estrogen and progestin combination) lead to an increased risk of several kinds of cancer.5 A woman’s risk for breast cancer increases by 44% when the Pill is taken prior to her first pregnancy.6 Don’t mess with your future and the happiness the Lord longs for you to enjoy!
+Chaste teens avoid unintended pregnancy and sexually transmitted diseases (many of which are incurable and cause infertility).
+They are also less likely to be depressed, commit suicide,3 have a marriage that ends in divorce, experience poverty, have an abortion,4 and use contraception.
+Oral contraceptives (estrogen and progestin combination) lead to an increased risk of several kinds of cancer.5 A woman’s risk for breast cancer increases by 44% when the Pill is taken prior to her first pregnancy.6 Do not mess with your future and the happiness the Lord longs for you to enjoy!

 7. Chastity is saying YES to God.

 God is the Author of romance.
 He intended it from the beginning.
 God’s plans are not shallow and mediocre.
 They are GREAT!
-He has set the bar high because He wants what is truly best for us and knows the deepest desires of our hearts.
+He has set the bar high because He wants what is truly best for you and knows the deepest desires of your heart.
 Chastity says YES to the fullness of God’s plans for you.
 Give your life to Christ and live daily for Him; you will have more adventure than you know what to do with!